cloyne/servers/README.md

 # Cloyne servers installation

-This repository contains the necessary Salt files to deploy Cloyne servers.
+This repository contains [Salt](http://docs.saltstack.com/en/latest/) files to deploy Cloyne servers.
+Expected to be used with Ubuntu Server 14.04, but it might work with other distributions as well.

 An example Salt configuration, which may be used with `salt-ssh` follows.